Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 where $q$ is electron charge.
 The kinetic energy of the electrons also increases, but it can be assumed that with each collision they loose additional energy.
 The transfer of such energy to the lattice ions explains the Joule effect.

-In figure 1 it can be noticed[^feynman] that <!--FIX-->, after the application of the electric field, the average speed of the electrons is not zero but instead:
+In figure 1 it can be noticed[^feynman] that, <!--FIX--> after the application of the electric field, the average speed of the electrons is not zero but instead:
 $$v_d=a\tau=q\tau\frac{E}{m}$$ {#eq:electronsAvgSpd}

 [^feynman]: See for instance *The Feynman lectures on Physics* vol.I 43-1,3 Addison-Wesley 1963.